This page accompanies our general advice on FASTPASS at Walt Disney World.

 Waits for Captain EO and Imagination are almost always under 10 minutes, so they're not a good use of FastPass+.
 Similarly, the waits for the non-spinning Mission: Space (Green) are almost always lower than the spinning (Orange); the spinning version is more popular and that's what we have in our touring plans.

 IllumiNations is more popular, and FastPass+ gets you into a special viewing area for the show.
 But there are so many other good viewing spots along World Showcase Lagoon that it's difficult to recommend FastPass+ for IllumiNations, when the consequence is an hour-long wait at either Soarin' or Test Track.
+The one exception to this is if you're visiting World Showcase for an afternoon and evening, since there are no other Tier 1 attractions in Epcot.

 Finally, the Epcot Character Spot doesn't require FastPass+ in our touring plans for parents with small children.
 Because you can get a FastPass+ for Soarin' (if your children are old enough), and because Test Track and Mission: Space aren't on our plans because of their intensity and height requirements, our touring plan software usually puts the Epcot Character Spot as one of the first steps in your touring plan.